milenaczar/milenaczar/README.md

 - 👋 Hi, I’m @milenaczar - the <b> most motivated and determinated </b> Recruitment Consultant in <a href="url">[FRG Technology Consulting!](https://www.frgconsulting.com/)
-- 👀 I’m interested in searching the best <b>Java talents</b> across the Poland!
+- 👀 I’m interested in searching the best <b>Java talents</b> across Poland!
 - 🌱 I’m currently learning the IT world and just started my new life in UK!
 - 📫 How to reach me?
 LN-> <a href="url">[CLICK on the link!](https://www.linkedin.com/in/milenaczar/) and send me a PM! | OR catch me here -> <a href="mailto:m.czarnecka@frgconsulting.com">Send email</a></a>